|Nutrition Facts (per serving)|

 Slowly pour the espresso or coffee over the ice cream.

-Garnish with shaved or grated chocolate.
+Garnish with shaved or grated chocolate, and serve with a spoon.

 - Espresso is traditional in the affogato, but it's not necessary.
 Instead, brew the strongest coffee you can.
 A French press, pour-over brewer, or moka pot will create a flavorful, rich coffee that's perfect for this treat.